KiraboshiSys/go-sqs-worker/README.md

 - **BeforeProduceFunc**: Optional.
 A function to execute before a message is produced.
 The default function does nothing.
 - **AfterProduceFunc**: Optional.
 A function to execute after a message is produced.
 The default function does nothing.
 - **RedisURL**: Optional.
-The URL of the Redis server for storing job processing status.
+The URL of the Redis-compatible server (e.g., Redis, Valkey) for storing job processing status.
   This is particularly useful for tracking job-related data during processing, especially when used with [go-sqs-worker-viewer](https://github.com/mickamy/go-sqs-worker-viewer).

 ### Consumer Configuration